devisions/go-mux-jwt-gorm-starter/readme.md

 In terms of prerequisites:

-- The dependencies are managed by Go Modules, so this is taken care implicitly (no manual action req'd)
+- The dependencies are managed by Go Modules, so this is taken care implicitly (no manual action required)
 - For restarting on changes (the process is restarted, we don't aim for "live reloading" now), [air](https://github.com/cosmtrek/air) utility is used in the run script.
 Just install this tool using `go get -u github.com/cosmtrek/air`.

+### Run

+TODO: add `air` setup
+For now, the classic way `go run cmd/server.go` does the job.